We value your privacy

 No action required

-How to check if a device will be impacted by the closure
+How to check if a device is impacted by the closure

 You can text ‘3’ to 3498 and Telstra will reply with what they believe to be the impact on the device that sent the SMS.